04 Feb Images of the West: Hemingway’s Wyoming: “A Cockeyed Wonderful Country”

 Spear-O-Wigwam ranch, Sheridan:

 Although the Spear-O has changed owners several times since Hemingway’s visit, Sheridan College purchased it in 2011 as a campus extension and as a way to preserve the ranch.
 The writer’s cabin there survives today, marked with the plaque “The Hemingway Cabin.”

 Chamberlin Inn, Cody:

 The inn was purchased in 2005, and during its renovation the original hotel log was discovered, containing Hemingway’s signature.
+Central Park is such an iconic NYC spot, and it allows us to shoot many different styles based on which area we choose.
 The inn remains in business today, where a 1930s Royal Typewriter, a vintage rotary phone and a photo of Hemingway create a memorial to the man. chamberlininn.com/codywy/wyominghotels

 Bar B C Dude Ranch, Jackson:

 The Bar B C was a thriving dude ranch until owner Struthers Burt sold 600 acres to the Snake River Land Company to become part of Grand Teton National Park.
 Today, it’s still possible to walk down to the old cabins, some restored by the National Park Service.
 The cabin said to be the Hemingway cabin still exists, and it’s easy to imagine what the spectacular setting must have looked like when he was there.